NotLawrence0101/CSE220-HW5/README.txt

 SBU ID: 116408194

 The test cases are in the file "test_matrix.c", which sections off each section of the matrix homework with comments.
+The tests can be run by using "make test".

 SparseMatrix Test Cases:
 • Tests for basic use of counting nonzero entries within the maximums.